IBM-Cloud/terraform-provider-ibm/website/docs/d/pi_volume_flash_copy_mappings_html.markdown

 Review the argument references that you can specify for your data source.

 - `pi_cloud_instance_id` - (Required, String) The GUID of the service instance associated with an account.
-- `pi_volume_name` - (Required, String) The name of the volume for which you want to retrieve detailed information.
+- `pi_volume_id` - (Required, String) The ID of the volume for which you want to retrieve detailed information.

 ## Attribute reference
 In addition to all argument reference list, you can access the following attribute references after your data source is created.

-- `flash_copy_mappings` - List of objects - The flash copy mappings details of a volume.
+- `flash_copy_mappings` - (List of objects) - The flash copy mappings details of a volume.

   Nested scheme for `flash_copy_mappings`:
       - `copy_rate` - (Integer) The rate of flash copy operation of a volume.